PeakSat/yamcs-instance/README.md

-# Yamcs QuickStart
+# AcudeSAT Yamcs Instance

-This repository holds the source code to start a basic Yamcs application that monitors a simulated spacecraft in low earth orbit.
+This repository holds the source code of the Yamcs application used for the AcubeSAT mission.

-You may find it useful as a starting point for your own project.

-## Prerequisites

-* Java 11
-* Maven 3.1+
-* Linux x64 or macOS
+The primary Mission's Database is stored at Yamcs server, in which delivered data can be archived and then processed using the Yamcs web interface.
+The operator can also send TCs that are stored at the Yamcs database.

+Its structure is mainly following the XTCE encoding schema, with the exception of the constraints imposed by the Yamcs mission control software.

 ## Running Yamcs

-Here are some commands to get things started:
+[Here](https://yamcs.org/getting-started) you can find prerequisites, basic commands and information to get things started with Yamcs.

-Compile this project:

-    mvn compile

-Start Yamcs on localhost:

-    mvn yamcs:run

-Same as yamcs:run, but allows a debugger to attach at port 7896:

-    mvn yamcs:debug

-Delete all generated outputs and start over:

-    mvn clean

-This will also delete Yamcs data.
-Change the `dataDir` property in `yamcs.yaml` to another location on your file system if you don't want that.

 ## Telemetry